jsobeck/MOOG_SCAT/README.md

     make -f Makefile*

 Accordingly, a Fortran compiler is necessary (succesful MOOG_SCAT compilation has been achieved with a ``gfortran`` compiler).
-In addition, MOOG_SCAT relies upon
+In addition, MOOG_SCAT relies completely upon [SuperMongo](https://www.astro.princeton.edu/~rhl/sm/) for plotting/visualziation (latest release 2.4.1).
-SuperMongo for plotting/visualziation.

 Documentation
 -------------

-Refer to `the documentation <http:https://moog-scat.readthedocs.io/en/latest///>`_ for information on how to install and use MOOG_SCAT.
+Refer to the [Documentation](https://moog-scat.readthedocs.io/en/latest/) for information on how to install and use MOOG_SCAT.